 It’s amazing how much we can do with some good patience and soft touch.

 I would often be asked questions such as “How do you know so much?
 How did you make your dreams and passions a reality?
 How do you stay motivated?
 How do you do it all with the writing, publishing, managing, creating, etc?
 How do you have such deep understanding on so many diverse topics?
 How do you understand so deeply how to work with so many different tools?
 How are you so insightful, smart and aware?”
 These are all great questions to ask, and I’ve always been very happy to share all that I’ve learned and how I do things myself.
-And yet – what I’ve also noticed is that it seems like many people are not as open to understanding what it really takes to do the work, and open themselves to not only ask, but to actually do and apply it themselves.
+And yet – what I’ve also noticed is that it seems like in our world today many people are not as open to understanding what it really takes to do the work, and open themselves to not only ask, but to actually do and apply it themselves.
 The work stops when the question stops.
 Or – we begin the work, but then feel discouraged and stop.
 Or – we begin the work, but then feel like we are not good enough, not worthy enough, and stop.
 The truth is: it takes a lot, a lot of work.
 Not just when we feel like it, not just sometimes – but always.

 To start off this discussion – there is one thing that I need you to remember always and it is: Just show up.
 You don’t have to know it all, in fact we’ll never know it all.
 No one knows it all because we are human beings with very limited and conditioned human minds and perceptions.
 So let go of the burden on your shoulders that you have to be some version of perfect because there’s no such thing.
 You don’t have to have it all figured out.
 Don’t feel “less than” if you are not at your best some days, feeling like you’ll be letting down those people around you – all they ever need from you is to show up.
 That’s it.
 Just show up, for yourself, for others, as best as you can each day, that’s all you need to do.